vntodorov/Software-Education/README.md

 # <p align="center"> My whole education in the Software University! <p>
 <a href="https://softuni.bg/trainings/courses" rel="Courses"> </a>

 All things Java.
 It's a collection of projects and stuff I’ve built to practice backend development, Java concepts, frameworks, and pretty much everything in between.

-MIT license!
+<i>MIT license!</i>

 <p align="center">
   <a href="https://softuni.bg/">